Anmol-Srivastava/voter-suppression-analysis/docs/functional-specifications.md

 ## Background

 The results of American elections seem to matter now more than ever.
-Today, incredible amounts of time, money, and effort are spent in the analysis and prediction of voter behavior.
-Low voter turnout and unexpected voting patterns are described as the downfall of political candidates, parties, and ideologies.
+Incredible amounts of time, money, and effort are spent in the analysis and prediction of voter behavior, as low turnout and unexpected voting patterns become the downfall of political candidates and parties.
 But little attention is given to the closely-related issue of voter suppression: the combination of factors that hinder every citizen’s ability to vote freely.

 It can be difficult to completely encapsulate every instance of voter suppression.
-Strong arguments can be made to attribute many factors to inhibited turnout.
+Strong arguments attribute many factors to inhibited turnout.
 Some are easily measured, such as constituency wealth, polling location sparsity, or population demographics.
-Others are harder to quantify, like waiting times, insufficient staffing, and malicious voter ID laws.
-Such simple and complex factors are included (or, at the least, acknowledged) in our project.
-Meanwhile, there are issues outside of the scope of this project, as well: namely, the absent voting rights of populations that live in US “territories.”
+Others are harder to quantify, like wait times, insufficient staffing, and malicious voter ID laws.
+Such simple and complex factors are included (or at least acknowledged) in our project.
+Meanwhile, there are issues outside of the scope of this project, too: namely, the absent voting rights of populations that live in US “territories.”

-Our project aims to analyze potential contributors to voter suppression in the U.S., and provide users with an interactive visualization describing the same.
+Our project aims to analyze potential contributors to voter suppression across the U.S., and provide users with an interactive visualization describing the same.
 The visualization will primarily be composed of a navigable map; accompanying labels and statistics will contextualize the information summarized by this map.
 Importantly, our project aims to help users recognize, explore, and compare the degree of voter suppression across the U.S, on a constituency-by-constituency basis.

 ## User Profiles